 Another point I want make is how powerful I feel pitchers need to be…

+Do you really think running pole after pole is improving a pitchers ability to explode off a mound and throw a ball as hard as possible to home plate?
 I don’t think so.
-Here’s what I think: I think pitchers have to be extremely powerful.
+I think pitchers have to be extremely powerful.
 Think about it… If you’re a pitcher you’re EXPLODING off the mound and throwing the ball to home plate (single fastest motion in all of sports) and you’re doing this for upwards of 80-100 times a game.
-You can call this “stamina” but my intuition tells me that by executing this explosive maneuver 80-100 times a game will require the athlete to posses a good amount of alactic capacity.
-I think that if the athlete (in this case pitcher) improves alactic capacity in the specific limb required of them it will allow them to maintain velocity deep into a games.
+My intuition tells me that by executing this explosive maneuver 80-100 times a game will require the athlete to posses a good amount of power capacity.
+I think if the athlete (in this case pitcher) improves his power capacity in the specific limb required of them by sport it will allow them to maintain velocity deep into games.
 I also believe the pitcher will be able to improve resistance to a shoulder/arm injury as the arm won’t have to overcompensate for lower body fatigue.